-The Commission is satisfied that the Rule as Made falls within the subject matter about which the Commission may make Rules.
-The Rule as Made falls within the matters set out in section 34 of the NEL as it relates to the regulation of:
+The Commission is satisfied that the draft Rule falls within the subject matter about which the Commission may make Rules.
+The draft Rule falls within the matters set out in section 34 of the NEL as it relates to the regulation of:

-- the operation of the NEM (as it relates to the Reliability Settings that govern the limits placed on spot prices in the market); and - the operation of the national electricity system for the purposes of the safety, security and reliability of that system.
+- the operation of the national electricity market (as it relates to the Reliability Settings that govern the limits placed on spot prices in the market); and - the operation of the national electricity system for the purposes of the safety, security and reliability of that system.

-Further, the Rule as Made falls within the matters set out in schedule 1 to the NEL as it relates to:
+Further, the draft Rule falls within the matters set out in schedule 1 to the NEL as it relates to: